Rust-for-Linux/rust-for-linux.com/src/Unstable-features.md

 ## Usage in the kernel

-The unstable features used in the kernel are tracked at [issue #2](https://github.com/Rust-for-Linux/linux/issues/2).
+The unstable features used (or needed, or expected to be needed) in the kernel are tracked at [issue #2](https://github.com/Rust-for-Linux/linux/issues/2).

 Most of the features are only allowed within the `kernel` crate, i.e. for abstractions.
 Elsewhere (e.g. drivers), only a minimal set is allowed (see the `rust_allowed_features` variable in [`scripts/Makefile.build`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/scripts/Makefile.build)).